 Distribution Practices

-The North Carolina Community Foundation’s standard policy is to distribute 5% of each scholarship fund’s average balance from the past three years.
-All scholarship administrators are sent an email at the beginning of the year indicating the amount available for spending based on the current 5% distribution rate.
+\All scholarship administrators are sent an email at the beginning of the year indicating the amount available for spending based on the current distribution rate.

 Contributions to enable additional distributions

-Donors may make “pass through” contributions to scholarship funds to enable distributions above the Foundation’s 5% annual calculation.
-To comply with federal law, any “pass through” contributions must be received before the closing date of the scholarship.
+Donors may make “pass through” contributions to scholarship funds to enable distributions above the foundation’s annual distribution calculation.
+Any “pass through” contributions must be received before the closing date of the scholarship.

 Any intention to make a “pass through” contribution to a fund should be communicated by the fundholder, fund contact or scholarship administrator to NCCF prior to being made.
 Donations should also be clearly marked as “pass through” for the desired scholarship year when made.